 How it works

 One lesson I’ve learned is that in order to cover all the apples, you have to make sure the tree is properly pruned.
 Otherwise, it’s impossible to reach the interior apples without breaking apple-bearing branches.

 I leave them on because squirrels, chipmunks and deer are less likely to take a bit out of the covered apple.
 I still find a few apples with bites, but the squirrels don’t like the taste of the footy so they don’t return unless they are really hungry.
-I think I lost an average of three apples per tree to squirrels or deer last year.
+Most years, I loose about three apples to squirrels when the footlets are on.